Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Methods

 \subsection{Initial conditions}

 The distance of the closest approach is characterized by the impact parameter: $b \equiv \rp/\rt$ \footnote{$\beta \equiv b^{-1}$ is often introduced in the literature for TDEs by SMBHs as the `penetration factor'.}, where $\rp$ is the periapsis distance of the initially parabolic orbit.
 We vary the mass of the star: $0.5 \Msun$ and $1 \Msun$, and the mass of the black hole: $10 \Msun$ and $40 \Msun$.
 We then generate a suite of simulations of $b$ varying from $0.25$ to $2.00$ ($1 \Msun$ stars) or $2.50$ ($0.5 \Msun$ stars), and the three stellar ages (density profiles) to determine the post-disruption orbital, mass and spin parameter.
 The additional simulations for $0.5 \Msun$ and $b=2.50$ are performed to properly analyze the PTDE trends since $0.5 \Msun$ stars are fully disrupted for $b \lesssim 1.00$.

+We also assume that the initial stars are non-rotating and that the star-BH encounters are parabolic.
+This can be justified for encounters in globular clusters because the velocity dispersions of Milky Way globular clusters are in the range $\sim 1$--$20 \kmsinv$ (e.g., \citealp{2018MNRAS.478.1520B}).
+For instance, given a velocity dispersion $\sigma\simeq 10 \kmsinv$, $|1-e| \simeq 10^{-4}$ (very close to parabolic) for the parameters considered in this paper.

+Each simulation is run for $\sim 70\ \tdyn$ after periapsis passage.
+This duration was chosen to ensure that the stellar masses reach steady values for proper analysis.
 Table \ref{tab:grid_suite} provides an overview of the parameters we use in our suite of simulations.